 Decile-wise Lift Chart, ROC Curve and Lift Charts for Validation Partition

-In V2017, two new charts have been introduced: a new Lift Chart and the Gain Chart.
+In V2017, two new charts were introduced: a new Lift Chart and the Gain Chart.
 To display these new charts, click the down arrow next to Lift Chart (Original), in the Original Lift Chart, then select the desired chart.

 Select Lift Chart (Alternative) to display Analytic Solver Data Mining's new Lift Chart.
 Each of these charts consists of an Optimum Predictor curve, a Fitted Predictor curve, and a Random Predictor curve.
 The Optimum Predictor curve plots a hypothetical model that would provide perfect classification for our data.
 The Fitted Predictor curve plots the fitted model and the Random Predictor curve plots the results from using no model or by using a random guess (i.e. for x% of selected observations, x% of the total number of positive observations are expected to be correctly classified).